 Police can respond to complaints about deliberately noisy and dangerous driving, illegal sounding of horns and offensive noise from motor vehicle sound systems.
 To report these problems, contact your local police station or the Police Assistance Line on 131 444.

-The City can respond to complaints about offensive noise from car-intruder alarms or noise from vehicle refrigerators that can be heard indoors.
-To report excessive noise from alarms or vehicle refrigerators, you can phone the City at any time on 02 9265 9333.
+The City can respond to complaints about offensive noise from car-intruder alarms, sound systems and vehicle refrigerators, such as those found on trucks and vans, that can be heard indoors.
+To report excessive noise from these sources, you can phone the City at any time on 02 9265 9333.

 A section of Hickson Road and George Street is closed between 10pm and 3am each Friday and Saturday night and on Sunday nights when a long weekend falls.